PastBenjay/GitHubCloneProject/README.md

 <<<<<<< HEAD
-Notification in the main branch.
+Motification in the main branch.